Genesiss Hospital Our Treatment Arrow icon pointing right

 What are the symptoms of kidney stones?

-Symptoms include severe back or side pain, blood in urine, frequent urination, nausea, vomiting, and pain during urination.
+Symptoms include sudden back or side pain, blood in urine, frequent urination, nausea, vomiting, and pain during urination.
+Severity varies based on stone size and location.

 How are kidney stones treated?

-Small stones may pass naturally, while larger stones may require ESWL, URS, RIRS (laser surgery), or PCNL.
+Treatment depends on size and location.
+Small stones may pass naturally, while larger stones may require procedures such as lithotripsy, ureteroscopy, laser surgery, or PCNL.

 Can kidney stones be prevented?